Categories

 In the last 10,000 years, we delivered the agricultural, the industrial and then the digital revolution, plunging ourselves into a brave new world without giving ourselves the chance to adapt psychologically or culturally to the fact that we are now able to utterly destroy ourselves and our civilisation.
 We urgently need to create a story for surviving this new era, and it must be one which everyone wants to listen to.

-The new story – a new cultural narrative – needs to revolve around how society can get out of this crisis, to replace the stories that aren’t working, that don’t help us escape our situation.
+The new story – a new cultural and economic narrative – needs to revolve around how society can get out of this crisis, to replace the stories that aren’t working, that don’t help us escape our situation.
 We can deliberately create these stories, in fact we do all the time: the populist narratives of the recent conservative UK government, Doomerism, Stubborn Optimism, to name a few nascent stories that jostle for dominance and widespread belief.

 The Economic Narrative for the Climate Crisis